Join other 4thWay HNW investors: harness your combined power for an even better deal.

 Self-select lenders should aim for more senior loans

-Rates paid to lenders in junior loans are not substantially higher than the senior ones, as both are in the same 6.5% to 7% range.
+Rates paid to lenders in junior loans are actually slightly lower than senior ones.

-Junior loans are not quite as good here either, with you losing money if the property is sold for less than 61% (60%) of the property’s valuation.
+With junior loans, you lose money if the property is sold for less than 61% (58%) of the property’s valuation.